Alessandro1981/linkedin-personal-branding-mcp/README.md

 This project is not just a LinkedIn extractor.

-It is an experiment to answer a simple question:
+It is a pragmatic experiment to answer a simple question:

 > Can we turn a professional profile into structured data,
 > and use that data to drive better positioning, storytelling and leadership communication?